-Insurance in Central Pennsylvania, including Blair, Bedford, Cambria, Centre and surrounding Counties.
+Insurance in Central Pennsylvania, including Blair, Bedford, Cambria, Centre, Somerset and surrounding Counties.

 Smarter insurance starts with experts who think a little differently — a company which understands your industry and what’s on the line for you.
 As one of the largest independent insurance agencies in Pennsylvania, we’ve built our business creating innovative solutions to even the toughest risk management challenges.